heroiclabs/nakama-gamelift/README.md

 ### Delete RPC
 * RpcId: `delete_instance_info`

-This RPC should be invoked any time a Game Session terminates, and it expects the following payload:
+This RPC should be invoked any time a Game Session terminates.
+The expected RPC payload is the following:
 ```json
 {
   "id": "<Game Session ARN>"
 }
 ```